Lymphocytic choriomeningitis

 Lymphocytic choriomeningitis (LCM) is a rodent-borne viral infectious disease that presents as aseptic meningitis, encephalitis or meningoencephalitis.
-Its causative agent is lymphocytic choriomeningitis mammarenavirus (LCMV), a member of the family Arenaviridae.
+Its causative agent is lymphocytic choriomeningitis virus (LCMV), a member of the family Arenaviridae.
 The name was coined by Charles Armstrong in 1934.

 Lymphocytic choriomeningitis (LCM) is "a viral infection of the membranes surrounding the brain and spinal cord and of the cerebrospinal fluid".
 The name is based on the tendency of an individual to have abnormally high levels of lymphocytes during infection.
 Choriomeningitis is "cerebral meningitis in which there is marked cellular infiltration of the meninges, often with a lymphocytic infiltration of the choroid plexuses".

 Signs and symptoms

 LCMV infection manifests itself in a wide range of clinical symptoms, and may even be asymptomatic for immunocompetent individuals.
 Onset typically occurs between one or two weeks after exposure to the virus and is followed by a biphasic febrile illness.
 During the initial or prodromal phase, which may last up to a week, common symptoms include fever, lack of appetite, headache, muscle aches, malaise, nausea, and/or vomiting.
 Less frequent symptoms include a sore throat and cough, as well as joint, chest, and parotid pain.
 The onset of the second phase occurs several days after recovery, and consists of symptoms of meningitis or encephalitis.
 Pathological findings during the first stage consist of leukopenia and thrombocytopenia.
 During the second phase, typical findings include elevated protein levels, increased leukocyte count, or a decrease in glucose levels of the cerebrospinal fluid).

-Occasionally, a patient improves for a few days, then relapses with aseptic meningitis, or very rarely, meningoencephalitis.

-Patients with meningitis may have a stiff neck, fever, headache, myalgia, nausea and malaise.
-In some occasions, meningitis occurs without a prodromal syndrome.
-Meningoencephalitis is characterized by more profound neurological signs such as confusion, drowsiness, sensory abnormalities and motor signs.
-Under reported complications include myelitis, Guillain–Barré-type syndrome, cranial nerve palsies, transient or permanent hydrocephalus, sensorineural hearing loss, orchitis, arthritis and parotitis.
-LCMV infections have also been associated with pancreatitis, pneumonitis, myocarditis and pericarditis.
-The entire illness usually lasts 1 to 3 weeks, nonetheless, temporary or permanent neurological damage is possible in all central nervous system infections, especially in cases of meningoencephalitis.
-Chronic infections have not been reported in humans and deaths rarely occur.